Skip to content

 - meets and consults with government members and members of the health profession to ensure sufferers of asbestos disease receive the best possible care and treatment;

-- has regular contact with similar support organizations in Australia;
+- has regular contact with similar support organisations in Australia;

 - hosts an Ecumenical Service each year in Brisbane on National Asbestos Awareness Day to provide some comfort to members;